We are reader supported. When you purchase products through links on this page, we may earn an affiliate commission. Learn More.

 • Amazon Alexa built-in for voice commands

-• Dual phone Bluetooth connectivity
+• Dual phone Bluetooth pairing

-• 13-band EQ and customizable color illumination
+• 13-band EQ with color illumination

 Drawbacks

-• No CD slot for traditional media users
+• No CD slot for legacy media

-• Display is simple compared to full-screen models
+• Basic display compared to screen-based models

 Why I Chose This Product?